Evlzz/intellij-idea-x-code-modified-color-theme/README.md

 2. go: File - Settings - Editor - Color Scheme

-3. futher click 3 dots near the color scheme filed and tap import scheme and than find downloaded file on your PC
+3. futher click 3 dots near the color scheme field and tap import scheme and than find downloaded file on your PC

 4. enjoy..?